 Proactive customer service sends the message that you care about your customers and their experience above and beyond the traditional purchasing process.
 And, by being proactive, you’re providing customers with those little moments of delight that may make all the difference in your company-customer relationship.

-More specifically, benefits of this approach are:
+More specifically, the benefits of this approach are:

 Proactive communication depends on your customer service employees.
 They’re the ones in the front lines, who’ll be alerted first about an issue and will tell you if you need to send a message to your entire customer base to let them know.
 They’ll be the ones to get feedback from customers first, in order to help you build your strategy around real customer needs.
 They’re the ones who will reach out to customers when needed.